-Living through a global event in which we haven’t experienced the likes of before, there is no better time to focus on the fantastic and innovative work our colleagues continue to do in their online classrooms.
+Living through a global event which we haven’t experienced the likes of before, there is no better time to focus on the fantastic and innovative work our colleagues continue to do in their online classrooms.
 Since the University’s shift to online teaching on March 23, there have been different approaches to how best utilise resources for student engagement and cohort building.

 I spoke with Dr Hollie Pich from the School of Philosophical and Historical Inquiry (SOPHI), about her experiences teaching through this time.
 This is her story.